 Anything designed—a product, service, or system.

-An object's distinctive appearance.
+A design’s distinctive appearance.

-Physical materials that comprise a design object.
+Physical materials that comprise a designed outcome.

 These aspects describe experience-level qualities of contexts, people, and designed objects.